rnowling/rnowling.github.io/_posts/2025-07-19-limiting-parallelism-scikit-learn.md

 tags: []
 ---

-Scikit-learn uses three levels of [parallelism](https://scikit-learn.org/stable/computing/parallelism.html) by default:

-* Multiple processes with joblib
-* Threads with OpenMP
-* Threads in the BLAS routines used by Numpy and Scipy

 I've recently been running into issues with [KMeans clustering](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.KMeans.html) on my [System76 Thelio Astra](https://system76.com/desktops/thelio-astra-a1-n1/configure) workstation with 128 cores.
 Primarily, the
 Python interpreter would segfault.
 Although the Jupyter web interface didn't provide any hints, the Jupyter notebook console output